Assistant for Multi-Faith Programs

 Open flames are not permitted in residence halls, except in special cases of religious/spiritual observance.
 Students who wish to maintain an open flame for religious or spiritual observance must complete a request form with the Residential Education Office.
 The form must be submitted and approved prior to the lighting of any open flame.

 Dartmouth faculty make an effort to accommodate religious observance that may conflict with class or exam schedules.
-Students are encouraged to be proactive about rescheduling when necessary and contact Rev. Richard Crocker if further support is needed.
+Students are encouraged to be proactive about rescheduling when necessary and contact Nancy Vogele if further support is needed.

 Sample texts from class syllabi: